 Keeping expectations realistic and sticking to a routine are the keys to success!

 Your average 8 week old puppy will need to eliminate approx. every 30 minutes to an hour, immediately after waking up, eating, drinking, taking a nap, playing... and so on.

 Yes, you're going to be making a LOT of trips to his wee-wee spot, but that's absolutely normal and necessary.

-One of the main keys to successful housebreaking is finding a way to prevent your pup from having potty 'accidents', because habits take root fast, and sometimes it seems that bad habits do so faster than good ones!
+One of the keys to successful housebreaking is finding a way to prevent your pup from having potty 'accidents'.

 The vast majority of puppies, and older dogs, will do their very best not to pee or poop in their crate.